FevroniaVanSickle/SecurityAuditing/README.md

-This program accesses the audit pipe on MacOS and prints warnings if files are created or deleted.
+This program accesses the audit pipe on MacOS and prints output of audit log

 In order to run this program you must:
 * be running MacOS Ventura or have downloaded Auditd separately
 * run the program as the root user.
 This is best accomplished by using sudo after compiling
+* follow the steps below for compiling

-The program is currently set up to notify users of file deletion or file creation.
+The program is currently set up to notify users audited events.
 Instructions for use:
-1. compile the main file
+1. compile the main file with: gcc -w -o main Main.c -lbsm
-2. run the main file with sudo
+2. run the main file with sudo: sudo ./main
-3. once program is running, create a new file
+3. once program is running, click on objects or create files
-4. a warning will be printed that a file has been created
-5. with program still running, delete a file
-6. a warning will be printed that a file has been deleted
+6. Event logs will be printed to the console
+7. Logs will continue to be printed as long as the program is running.
-7. exit the program and/or reset your audit_control file
+7. Exit the program

-After you are done running the program you may want to reset your audit control file to normal so as to not affect computer performance.

-Instructions to reset audit control file:

 acknowledgements:
-inspiration for userID method from @santoru inspiration for tapping into auditpipe from @SPADE
+inspiration for userID method from @santoru on github inspiration for processing audit tokens from @ashish-gehani on github

-runs
-Test.py
+notes about warnings:
+Compiling main produces errors about the deprecation of BSM library functions.
+This is expected, as the program works with deprecated source code due to Auditd itself being deprecated.

+Src includes
 ConfigureAudit.c
 Parser.c
-ResetAuditFile.c